Dis-count/Distancing/Methods/Describe1.md

 Give the sequence of each room, and the corresponding service start time.

-Benchmark: First in First out.
+Benchmark: Manual work.

-Question: How to determine the objective function?
+Question: How to determine the distance for the only one group in a room?

           How to compare the result with the benchmark?